nweakly/MSDSProject-II/README.md

 For a more detailed explanation of the project please watch the video presentation.
 It contains a description of the project some practical suggestions and lessons learned while working on this project.

-## Technical Requirements and Dependencies:
+## Technical Requirements and Dependencies
 - Anaconda package (64-bit version) on Windows 10
 - Python 3.5 or higher
 - TensorFlow (GPU version preferred)